- python

 To test ideal program behavior with a sample of real tickets, use the "tstat Standard Report" when exporting a TeamDynamix report (assuming it has been shared with you already).
 Including additional fields is not recommended but does not affect program behavior.
 Omission of fields will incur warnings and, if those missing fields are needed for the query issued, an error.

-The following fields are part of the tstat
+The following fields are part of the tstat Standard Report:

 - "ID"